SurfEdge/request-scheduler-dashboard-aws-react/README.md

-# request-scheduler-dashboard-aws-react
+# Request Scheduler Dashboard
-A dashboard to manage scheduled requests using AWS services and React
+A dashboard to manage scheduled requests using AWS services and React.